-The Master of Arts in History is a small, selective program that emphasizes comparative understanding of the historical process.
+The master's program in history is a small, selective program of graduate study that emphasizes a comparative understanding of the historical process.
 It is organized around colloquia in comparative and regional topics, the preparation of specific fields, and individual research in consultation with a faculty member.

 Completion of the program requires proven reading proficiency in at least one language besides English.
 Proficiency can be demonstrated either by passing one of the language exams administered expressly for this purpose by the foreign language departments at Tufts or by taking two courses in a single foreign language, the second coming at least at level 3 of language courses given at Tufts.
 To assist in deciding which route to adopt, each incoming student must take the pertinent foreign language placement exam at the time of registration for the first term, and upon receiving the results anyone intending to take courses must indicate a plan to do so within two years.

 Normally, students are expected to complete the MA program within two academic years.
 The successful completion of ten courses is required.
 These courses must include the following:

 The Historiography Proseminar (HIST 200)

 Either an additional Research Seminar or one semester of directed graduate research

 Up to two of the ten courses required for the master's degree may, by prior agreement with the principal advisor, be taken in a department other than History.
 Appropriate courses offered by the Fletcher School will be accepted by petition for graduate credit in history.

 A student may devote two out of ten courses to the writing of a thesis.
 In that case, only one additional course needs to be allocated for a Research Seminar or directed graduate research.
 In the second year of graduate study, the student will present a research project drawn from graduate course work at Tufts to an ongoing Graduate History Roundtable for critical discussion.